stephen1776/Project-Euler/README.md

 # Project Euler
 ## Description ##
-This is my collection of Python codes that I wrote to solve problems on [Project Euler](https://projecteuler.net).
+This is my collection of Python codes that I wrote to solve problems on the [Project Euler](https://projecteuler.net) website.